 Employee co-determination is a high priority at REWE Group.
 Statutory, collective-bargaining and company rules are implemented in a trusting relationship with employee representatives.
 Nearly all employees in the chain stores, logistics operation and administration are represented by works councils – an optimal structure for chain-store retailing.
 The works council and management maintain a trusting working relationship.

 Employee representatives, serving as elected representatives of works councils or supervisory boards, are involved in nearly all decisions taken by REWE Group.
 In observance of co-determination and other participation rights, employee committees are provided with information in a timely manner, their views on issues are heard and agreements are reached with them.
 REWE Group maintains a dynamic, close and trusting relationship with the works councils.
-Their representatives are members of a large number of company bodies, including the IT and logistics committees.
+Their representatives are members of a large number of company bodies, such as the IT and logistics committees.
 Company-related changes are jointly discussed at an early stage.

 For employees whom REWE Group declares redundant, the company works with employee representatives to develop a redundancy programme when necessary.
 Such programmes frequently include qualification activities for the employee that are designed to help him or her find another position.